top of page

 Steve Chau

 Steve Chau is a seasoned entrepreneur and marketing expert with over 35 years of experience across the mortgage, IT, and hospitality industries.
-He has worked with major firms like AIG, HSBC, and (ISC)² and currently leads TechEd360 Inc., a premier IT certification training provider, and TaoTastic Inc., an enterprise solutions firm.
+He has worked with major firms like AIG, HSBC, and (ISC)².
+Currently, he leads TechEd360 Inc., a premier IT certification training provider, and TaoTastic Inc., an enterprise solutions firm.
 A Virginia Tech graduate, Steve’s career spans from founding a teahouse to excelling in banking and pivoting into cybersecurity education.
 Known for his ability to engage underserved markets, he shares insights on technology, culture, and professional growth through his writing and leadership at Chauster Inc.

 Our New Course List